apexskier/npm-update-interactive/README.md

 This will launch the interactive interface where you can select which packages to update.

 `--latest`: This flag ignores the specified version ranges in `package.json` and instead use latest in the registry.

+Colors indicate safety of the update, `red` is a breaking change, `yellow` is a minor update, and `green` is patch.